bhkann/DualNet-ENE/src/README.md

 2) Test for ENE and Nodal Metastasis with DualNet

 1. Test script (`test_ene.py`)
 * Specifies default model and hyperparameters.
-Model used in manuscript can be found here: https://drive.google.com/file/d/1BL1s-0NtIbT0BTMBldUbDu_et5QesIzJ/view?usp=share_link
 * Loads data (`data_ene_test.py`); includes intensity normalization; generation of "box input" (118x118x32) and "zoomed in", size invariant input (32x32x32)
 * Runs model inference and saves results to csv

+* Model with weights used in manuscript can be found here: https://drive.google.com/file/d/1BL1s-0NtIbT0BTMBldUbDu_et5QesIzJ/view?usp=share_link (DualNetENE-20220208-1531.h5).
+Model was trained with Tensorflow v2.4.
-* Example image and segmentation mask are found in "examples" folder
+* Example image and segmentation mask can be found within the "examples" folder in the above link